lesovsky/pgscv/doc/setup-pgscv-ubuntu-non-weaponry.md

-### Installing pgSCV from scratch on CentOS 7.
+### Installing pgSCV from tar.gz on Ubuntu 20.

+**IMPORTANT:** This tutorial is intended for using by non-Weaponry users.

 #### TLDR
-In this tutorial we are going to configure system and install pgSCV on CentOS 7 using rpm package.
+In this tutorial we are going to configure system and install pgSCV from `.tar.gz` archive on Ubuntu 20.04.

 #### Content:
 - [Create database role](#create-database-user)